Ontario Provincial Police: Uniformed officers

-The majority of policing services are provided by uniformed front-line police constables, who attend the Ontario Police College in Aylmer, Ontario, for thirteen weeks to obtain their Basic Constable Training Diploma.
-The OPP also mandates additional training before and after attendance at the Ontario Police College, resulting in the longest training period among Ontario police services.
+The majority of policing services are provided by uniformed front-line police constables.
+In addition to the basic training provided to all police officers in Ontario, the OPP mandates additional training at the Provincial Police Academy before and after attendance at the Ontario Police College, resulting in the longest training period among Ontario police services.
 After this, probationary police constables are assigned to a detachment within the OPP's six regions with a coach officer for a year of field training.
 At the end of probation, a decision is made regarding retention.
+First Nations constables employed by OPP-supported police services undergo the same training as OPP officers, spending time at the Provincial Police Academy as well as at the Ontario Police College before returning to their home communities.